 Here is what you need to know:

-- Deployment Planning Services will first remove the cloud eligibility on 1st February 2020
+- Deployment Planning Services remove the cloud eligibility first, on 1st February 2020

-- Retirement of Azure training from SATV catalogue on 1st February 2020
+- SATV redemption for Azure training retired on 1st February 2020

 Here is what you need to do (subject to Microsoft not changing the terms/date):

 - Check to see if your organisation has Software Assurance and SATVs

 - Speak to your benefits administrator to see how many are outstanding

 - Work with DDLS to make sure you get what you have already paid for

 - Make sure you have assigned any remaining vouchers by 1st July 2021 with a training plan to assure they are consumed before 1st January 2022

 If you have any SATVs remaining, you have from today to 1st July 2021 to get them locked in.
 After this date, they can no longer be created or assigned.